-Assuming load across all connections are even, it makes sense to have a greater number of logical processors on the Qlik NPrinting engine than there are unique QlikView connections.
-This allows Qlik NPrinting to maintain at least one live content resolver per QlikView connection and reduce the number of times Qlik NPrinting open/closes a QlikView application.
+Assuming load across all connections are even, it makes sense to have a greater number of logical processors on the NPrinting engine than there are unique QlikView connections.
+This allows NPrinting to maintain at least one live content resolver per QlikView connection and reduce the number of times NPrinting open/closes a QlikVlew application.

-A busy system with many different connections and a low processor count will tend to "thrash" QlikView connections as the content resolvers frequently open/close connections to keep up with demand.
+A busy system with many different connections and a low processor count will tend to "thrash" QlikVIew connections as the content resolvers frequently open/close connections to keep up with demand.

-Please note that when using QlikView Connections, Qlik NPrinting Engines will scale in a linear fashion up to 12 logical processors per Qlik NPrinting engine.
-To add more logical processors (and content resolvers) to an environment beyond 12 logical processors it is recommended to add another Qlik NPrinting engine node to the deployment.
+Please note that when using QlikView Connections, NPrinting Engines will scale in a linear fashion up to 12 logical processors per NP Engine.
+To add more logical processors (and content resolvers) to an environment beyond 12 logical processors it is recommended to add another NP Engine node to the deployment.